Electrical Engineering, Ph.D.

 The Program of Study (POS) must be defined in consultation with the student’s advisor and approved by the graduate director.
 Changes in the POS require permission of the student’s advisor and approval of the Graduate Director.
 Any such changes must be approved before the beginning of a student’s final semester.

-Additional Requirements
+Additional Degree Requirements

 Ph.D.
-Students must take and pass a Qualifying Examination within three academic semesters of initial enrollment in the program.
+Students must take and pass a Qualifying Examination within 3 academic semesters of initial enrollment in the program.
 The exam will be administered by a departmental committee for the purpose of ascertaining that the student has mastered the essentials of electrical engineering.
 Details of the exam format and contents will be made available to the concerned students well in advance of the exam.
 Students are allowed to take the qualifying exam not more than twice.

 Students must be admitted to Ph.D.
 Candidacy at least one year before graduation.
 Admission to candidacy requires passing the qualifying Exam and filing an approved Program of Study.
 Each Ph.D. student must write and present a dissertation proposal and have it approved by his/her advisory committee, which constitutes the Comprehensive Exam.
 The dissertation proposal and its presentation must delineate the scope and depth of the original research that the student proposes to undertake.